Stephan-Pe/Windows-to-Linux-lampp-stack/README.md

 # Windows 10 End Of Lifetime?
-Go To Linux Mint 21.3 and create your Lampp Stack with [Xampp for Linux](https://www.apachefriends.org/download.html)
+Consider switching to Linux Mint 21.3 and create your Lampp Stack with [Xampp for Linux](https://www.apachefriends.org/download.html)

 First of all, before you work on your operating system make sure your machine fits the requirements for your target OS.
 Also make sure you can recover your system with the necessary bitlocker keys [from your Microsoft account](https://account.microsoft.com/account).
 Backup all your data before doing anything else.